jfrog/partner-integrations/Slack/Platform/README.md

-# Slack
+# Welcome to the JFrog Slack App

 This integration is between JFrog Artifactory and Xray and Slack.

+[IMAGE]

-We know that software development happens in a myriad of tools and collaboration environments.
-Today there are key events throughout the JFrog Platform that can be difficult for a user to interact with if they aren't logged in.
-When it comes to people across the organization knowing what’s going on, there aren’t great solutions.
+We know that software development happens in a myriad of collaboration environments.
+Today, there are key events throughout the JFrog Platform that can be difficult for a user to interact with if they aren't logged into the platform.
+When it comes to people across the organization knowing what’s going on, this Slack integration provides users real-time information about Artifactory and Xray events.
 This will give each user situational awareness about occurrences in the JFrog Platform.
-Additionally, where appropriate - they will have easy links and action buttons to go follow-up on the event.
+Additionally, where appropriate - they will have links and action buttons to follow-up on the event.

 # How it Works

-* This integration allows you the ability to see Artifact, Artifact Properties, Docker, Release Bundle, and Build events through notifications and actionable cards inside the Microsoft Teams browser.
+* This integration allows you the ability to see Artifact, Artifact Properties, Docker Tag, and Build events through notifications and actionable UI cards inside Slack.
+* You can  send these notifications to multiple channels.
-* Additionally, you can get notification based on policies setup in JFrog Xray.
+* Additionally, you can get vulnerability and license compliance notification based on policies setup in JFrog Xray and take actions.
+Here is an example of a security violation and adding an ignore rule to snooze the notification (happens in Slack and in the JFrog Platform):

-# Requirements

-* You must be a user with Admin permissions to generate a JPD key.
-* You must have the ability to setup policies and watches prior to getting Xray notifications.
-* You should have a cloud instance of Artifactory.
-You can signup for a free cloud instance at: https://jfrog.com/start-free/
+[IMAGE]

 # Support